Jo Koy: Personal life

-Koy was married earlier to Filipino-American singer, Angie King.
-Koy and Chelsea Handler were in a relationship between 2021 and 2022.
+Koy was previously married to Filipino-American singer Angie King.
 Koy has a son, Joseph Jr., from his marriage to King, born at Cedars-Sinai Hospital, in April 2003.
+His mother's sister, Evelyn Magluyan, is the first Filipino gymnast to represent the Philippines in the Olympics.

 For a time, around the production of his Comin' in Hot special, Koy was described as considering Hawaii as "a second home".
-As of 2023, Koy lived in Los Angeles, and Koy's son lived between the homes of his father, and mother, which are "one block down from each other."
+As of 2023, Koy lived in Los Angeles, and Koy's son lived between the homes of his father and mother, which are "one block down from each other."

-Koy's stepfather, retired Army Sergeant Fredrick Harrison, died in 2023, and was eulogized by Koy, who said, "He served 20 years... received 2 Purple Hearts, 2 Bronze Stars and a CIB [Combat Infantryman Badge] badge... [of which] he was most proud...
+Koy's stepfather, retired Army Sergeant Fredrick Harrison, died in 2023, and was eulogized by Koy, who said, "He served 20 years... received 2 Purple Hearts, 2 Bronze Stars and a CIB [Combat Infantryman Badge] badge... [of which] he was most proud....
 He was a hero.
 My hero."

-Koy's mother is a supporter of the Republican Party and Donald Trump; Koy himself has shied away from politics in his comedy routines.
+Koy and Chelsea Handler were in a relationship between 2021 and 2022.

 As of January 2023, Koy was described as being a practitioner of Brazilian jiu-jitsu.
-In 2023, Koy got his arm tattooed by mambabatok Wilma “Ate Wamz” Gaspili at Igorot's Charm Cafe across Baguio Botanical Garden.
+In 2023, Koy got his arm tattooed by mambabatok Wilma "Ate Wamz" Gaspili at Igorot's Charm Cafe across Baguio Botanical Garden.